 Many people don’t really think they need a sump pump in their basements.
 But for some people, not installing one in time can lead to heavy property damage and insurance bills.
 The sump pumps evacuate flood or rainwater from the basement floor and dump it into the local storm drain or dry well.

-Getting a sump pump installed is very important for houses where basement flooding is frequent, but how exactly do you install one?
+Getting a sump pump installed is very important for houses where basement drain systems are not proper and flooding is frequent, but how exactly do you install one?
 What equipment do you need?
 Do you need any paperwork or permits?
 What are the specific rules for residents in Chicago, Illinois?

 Difference Between Sump Pumps and Ejector Pumps:

 A big point to note here is that an ejector pump drains wastewater from your bathroom utilities to the city line, whereas a sump pump drains water from the basement floor.
 If the toilet or sink accumulate too much sewage, an ejector pump can take care of that.
 But if the entire room of the basement is flooded, then a sump pump must be installed to drain the water.